kwonkh0424/Covid_19_Challenge/risk_score_trend/README.txt

 Instructions for running the following code:
 =================================================================================
-Note: These files are developed and tested in Python3.6.
+Note: These files are developed and tested in Python 3.7.6.

 The following packages are required to run the codes:
 -jupyter noteboook